alt-romes/alt-romes.github.io/posts/2025-07-05-packaging-a-haskell-library-as-a-swift-binary-xcframework.md

 ---
 title: Automatically Packaging a Haskell Library as a Swift Binary XCFramework
-description: Announcing xcframework -- The happy path for wiring a Haskell
+description: Announcing <code>xcframework</code> or&#58 the happy path for wiring a Haskell
               dependency to your Swift app
 tags: haskell, swift
 ---